 West Cornwall · TR20

 We prepare and submit planning applications to Cornwall Council and, where relevant, the Isles of Scilly authority — handling drawings, statements, validation queries and officer negotiation from start to determination.
-In Perranuthnoe, that work is shaped by the place itself — Perranuthnoe is a small AONB cliff-top village between Marazion and Praa Sands, with a sandy cove, twelfth-century church and a tight, well-preserved Conservation Area at its centre, with a building stock that leans toward traditional granite farm cottages and Edwardian villas.
+Working in Perranuthnoe means starting from the TR20 context — Perranuthnoe is a small AONB cliff-top village between Marazion and Praa Sands, with a sandy cove, twelfth-century church and a tight, well-preserved Conservation Area at its centre, with a building stock that leans toward modern AONB-sensitive replacements and Edwardian villas.

 Our process